phueb/BabyBERTa/README.md

 - fewer hidden units, attention heads, and layers: ~10M parameters vs ~100M
 - smaller vocabulary: ~8K vs ~50K
 - masked tokens are never unmasked
-- smaller batch size: 16 vs. 2K
+- smaller batch size: 16 vs. 8K
 - sentences with > 128 tokens are excluded (and never truncated)
-- fewer epochs: 1 vs. 4 (after each sequence is copied 10 times for masking, this results in 200K steps vs. 500K steps)
+- fewer epochs: 10 vs. approx. 40
-- input sequences consist of 1 utterance, as opposed to multiple sentences
+- input sequences consist of 1 sentence, as opposed to multiple sentences

-To achieve good performance on our number agreement tasks, we observed the model must not be trained with more than 1 utterance per input.
+To achieve good performance on our number agreement tasks, we observed the model must not be trained with more than 1 sentence per input.
-This observation hold for the CHILDES corpus, but not for other corpora.
+This observation holds for the CHILDES corpus, but not for other corpora.

 ## BabyBERTa vs. fairseq RoBERTa
 To train a BabyBERTa like model using `fairseq`, make sure to use the following command line arguments: